Saptarshi-max/saptarshi-max.github.io/projects.md

 ---
+layout: projects
-title: My Projects
+title: Projects
-description: A collection of some of my Personal Projects
+show_collection: projects
+description: >
+  A collection of the hardware, software, and technical writing projects that I work on.
+menu: true
+order: 1
 ---

-The Projects page ...